syedsaifa07/interview_platform1/README.md

 # Interview Platform

-Submission for Unstop Talent Park - Tech Challenge:
+Submission for Unstop Talent Park - Tech Challenge (Problem Statement 2):
 <br/>
 Video chat application built using WebRTC and Socket.IO.
 It allows users(interviewer and interviewee) to create or join rooms and have video conversations including a p2p code editor for coding assesments.